syemichel/Experience-Classification/README.md

 Install all toolkits in your environment.

 ## Usage
-run train.py for training models using EC, the running example is as follows：
+run train.py in the source code for training models using EC, the running example is as follows：
 ```python
 from PRG_SB3 import *
 from pyRDDLGym import RDDLEnv